 Read Related: 7 Ways for Moms to Set & Keep Realistic Fitness Goals

-5. Increase/mix-up cardio: While you want to avoid the mindset: “I worked out today, so I can eat bad food,” slight increases to your cardio activity can offset a few extra calories.
-You don’t have to drastically alter things though; increasing the incline on your treadmill by just 5 percent can help you burn 15 percent more calories during your walk/jog/run.
+5. Increase & Mix-up Your Cardio While you want to avoid the mindset: “I worked out today, so I can eat bad food,” slight increases to your cardio activity can offset a few extra calories.
+You don’t have to drastically alter things though; increasing the incline on your treadmill by just 5 percent can help you burn 15 percent more calories during your walk, jog or run.